freeseek/gtc2vcf/README.md

 bcftools +gtc2vcf \
   -i -g $path_to_idat_folder
 ```
 This will generate a spreadsheet table with information about each IDAT file including a guess for what manifest and cluster files you should use.
-If a guess is not provided, contact the <a href="mailto:giulio.genovese@gmail.com">author</a> for troubleshooting
+If a guess is not provided, contact the [author](mailto:giulio.genovese@gmail.com) for troubleshooting

 Similarly, you can use the affy2vcf bcftools plugin to extract chip type information from CEL files
 ```